liquity/bold/README.md

 ### Mainnet PriceFeed contracts

-Different PriceFeed contracts are needed for pricing collaterals on different branches, since the price calculation methods differ across LSTs (see the Oracle section) [LINK].
+Different PriceFeed contracts are needed for pricing collaterals on different branches, since the price calculation methods differ across LSTs see the [Oracle section](#oracles-in-liquity-v2).
 However, much of the functionality is common to a couple of parent contracts.

 - `MainnetPriceFeedBase` - Base contract that contains functionality for fetching prices from external Chainlink (and possibly Redstone) push oracles, verifying the responses, and triggering collateral branch shutdown in case of an oracle failure.